What is a persistent sandbox for AI agents?

 Persistence unlocks more than storage

-Persistence connects to snapshots, managed lifecycle, and harness portability, the capabilities that make it operationally useful.
+Persistence connects to managed lifecycle and harness portability: the capabilities that make a sandbox operationally useful.

 FAQ